-I’m the dance lady.
-Three years ago I wanted out.
+I’m the “dance lady”.
+Two years ago I wanted time way from my job.
 I wanted rest.
 I wanted to be well.
-We sat together in the doctor’s office, Todd and me, listening to the results of the biopsy.
-Incurable.
+My husband and I sat in the doctor’s office listening to the results of my biopsy.
+Incurable?
 Rare.
 Autoimmune.
 Chemo.
 No time.
 Must begin right away.
-Seriously?
-I’m a battle-ax, Todd always says.
-But just like that, things change.
+‘Seriously?’
+I thought.
+‘I’m a battle-ax,’ Todd always says.
+But just like that, things changed.

 “My daughter danced in your last competition.
 You’re a celebrity.”
-And just like that things change.
-One moment just a lady with a misbehaving dog, the next a celebrity.
+One moment just a lady with a misbehaving dog, the next a “celebrity”.
 I laughed.
+And just like that things changed.
 “She loves to dance,” he continued.
 “I made her a space at the house.”

-I had carried a dream that one day all Milwaukee children would be dancing but that hope had been fading.
-‘I love what you do,’ I remembered the cameraman saying before an interview.
-‘When there’s more dancing there’s less fighting.’
-And just like that I was confident.
-‘Keep the kids dancing!’
+I had carried a dream inside me that one day all Milwaukee children would be dancing, but the hope of that had been fading.
+I remembered a cameraman telling me, ‘I love what you do,’ before an interview.
+‘When there’s more dancing there’s less fighting.
+Keep the kids dancing!’

-“Yes,” I said.
+“Yes,” I said with confidence.
 “We will be reopening.”

 So when we received a note along with our paper yesterday, explaining why our deliveries had been a little erratic lately, I was so sad.
-Kevin had been mugged twice in the past months, his phone had been stolen so he was updating his contact information.
+Our carrier had been mugged twice in the past months, his phone had been stolen so he was updating his contact information.
 His underlying health condition had been aggravated by his injuries from the attacks and he had been working hard with a support carrier to make adjustments.

 I sat with that thought.
 Our nation’s healing, these violent protests, the uncertain employment and health situations are all so beyond my ability to control or change.
-But I could pray for the Porter family.
+But I could pray for Mr. K and his family.
 I could pray for a father’s healing and a daughter’s dancing.
 I could send a text and receive an immediate answer.
-‘Thank you so much, Debbie.
+“Thank you so much, Debbie.
 Thank you for your understanding and prayers.
 We are looking forward to joining your dance family.
-I will let Kaelyn know.”
+I will let my daughter know.”